 Also, make a copy of everything — any letter or communication you receive from the workers’ compensation board, your doctor, your employer’s insurance company and any notification sent to you by the vocational expert.
 The more documents you preserve, the easier it will be for your lawyer to prove that you have been fully cooperative.
 This is essential if the insurance company tries to terminate your benefits.

 Why Should You Hire a Workers’ Comp Attorney?

 A lawyer can be your advocate.
 Remember, a vocational expert is not looking out for your best interests, so you need someone who is.
 A workers’ compensation attorney has been through this process many times and can help keep you out of the insurance company’s traps.
 Having a lawyer on your side who is well-versed in worker’s comp issues can help you keep the benefits that you deserve.

 Let KBG Injury Law Help You With Your Vocational Interview

 If you are contacted by a vocational consultant, you are strongly advised to contact an attorney for guidance.
-For our clients at KBG Injury Law, we actively participate in the interview process, first by requiring that the interview take place in our office, under our supervision, to make sure that only relevant information is requested.
-It is important for us to become involved as early as possible in your case to provide you with the proper guidance through the process.
+For our clients at KBG Injury Law, we actively participate in the interview process.
+First, we require that the interview take place in our office, under our supervision, to make sure that only relevant information is requested.
+We need to become involved as early as possible in your case to provide you with the proper guidance through the process.

-If you have any more questions or concerns, please feel free to call us for a free consultation at 1-800-509-1011 or leave a note for us and one of our team of experienced lawyers will get back to you soon as possible.
+If you have any more questions or concerns, please feel free to call us for a free consultation at 1-800-509-1011 or leave a note for us.
+One of our team of experienced lawyers will get back to you soon as possible.